 Information Technology Industry

 Originally, Florida’s Information Technology industry cluster began to develop in support of the nation’s space program and was further enhanced with the introduction of the IBM Personal Computer in Boca Raton, Fla., in 1981.
-Today, like the state's information technology industry cluster, Broward County has since matured into diverse hub for technology-related companies.
+Today, like the state's information technology industry cluster, Broward County has since matured into a diverse hub for technology-related companies.
 These high-tech businesses include those that specialize in areas such as computer programming, software/application development, cyber security, simulation and training, and mobile technologies.

 Exploring Careers In This Industry

 - Information Technology Project Managers: Plan, initiate, and manage information technology (IT) projects.
 Lead and guide the work of technical staff.
 Serve as liaison between business and technical aspects of projects.
 Plan project stages and assess business implications for each stage.
 Monitor progress to assure deadlines, standards, and cost targets are met.

 - Software Developers, Applications: Develop, create, and modify general computer applications software or specialized utility programs.
 Analyze user needs and develop software solutions.
 Design software or customize software for client use with the aim of optimizing operational efficiency.

 - Computer and Information Systems Managers: Plan, direct, or coordinate activities in such fields as electronic data processing, information systems, systems analysis, and computer programming.

 - Web Administrators: Manage web environment design, deployment, development and maintenance activities.
 Perform testing and quality assurance of web sites and web applications.